luileito/asserter/README.md

 # asserter

-A tiny assertion lib with zero dependencies written in isomorphic JavaScript (works for both NodeJS and the browser) that is ES5+ compliant.
+A tiny assertion lib (ES5+ compliant) with zero dependencies and zero configuration.
+Written in isomorphic JavaScript (works for both NodeJS and the browser), this software is meant to run quick and dirty unit tests: just load the lib and use it!

 The source code is about 200 lines (fully documented), the minified version is just 3 Kb.

 ## Minimal working example

-More usage cases coming soon.
+A test is defined as `asserter.test('label').<method>`.
+Once you've defined a set of tests, just call `assert.run()` to run all tests.

 ### In NodeJS